 The HSR Build Alternative would conflict with high-risk and major utilities, with other significant utility facilities, and with low-risk utilities.
 For low-impact conflicts, the HSR Build Alternative would result in a less than significant impact because the utility would remain unchanged after temporary relocation or adjustment.
-Other relocations could create lengthy and harmful interruptions of service for major linear and non-linear fixed facilities, which would result in a high-impact conflict.
-The HSR Build Alternative would incorporate PUE-IAMF#4, which includes effective measures to avoid utility conflicts by entering into agreements negotiated between the Authority and the utility owners prior to construction of the HSR Build Alternative.
+Other relocations could potentially create lengthy and harmful interruptions of service for major linear and non-linear fixed facilities, however the HSR Build Alternative incorporates PUE-IAMF#4, which includes effective measures to avoid utility conflicts by entering into agreements negotiated between the Authority and the utility owners prior to construction of the HSR Build Alternative.
 The contractor would prepare a technical memorandum documenting how construction activities would be coordinated with service providers to minimize or avoid interruptions to existing utilities.
-Through adherence to PUE-IAMF#4, the impact of conflicts with existing utilities under CEQA would be less than significant.
+In addition, HMW-IAMF#11 would avoid or minimize interruptions to potable water supply.
+Impacts to potable water that is extracted from the extraction wells associated with the San Fernando Valley Groundwater Basin Superfund site would be avoided or minimized through implementation of HMW-IAMF#11 because properties affected by construction of the HSR Build Alternative would be investigated and remediated prior to construction.
+HMW-IAMF#11 would also require the Authority to coordinate with relevant stakeholders regarding groundwater guality impacts related to the San Fernando Valley Groundwater Basin Superfund sites.
+Through adherence to PUE-IAMF#4 and HMW-IAMF#11, the impact of conflicts with existing utilities under CEQA would be less than significant.
 Therefore, CEQA does not require any mitigation.